patriknyfeldt/view-3d-model/README.md

 ### Short on props in Vue.js

 - `ThreeDModel` takes three props: `filePath`, `useEditor` and `customSettings`.
 When we're passing props to a Vue component we typically do so in `kebab-case`, so in this guide we will be following that convention.
-  (As in the examples above when we passed the `filePath` prop, we do so like this: `file-path="./models/your-model-name.glb"`).
+  (As in the examples above when we're passing the `filePath` prop, we do so like this: `file-path="./models/your-model-name.glb"`).

 - When we want to send a dynamic prop value, a javascript expression or a number rather than a string, we will use the `:` `v-bind` shortcut like so: